Azure/iot-hub-device-update/docs/agent-reference/how-to-implement-custom-update-handler.md

-# How To Implement A Custom Content Handler Extension
+# How To Implement A Custom Step Handler Extension

-## What's A Content Handler Extension
+## What's A Step Handler Extension

-Device Update agent supports an Update Content Handler (a.k.a, Step Handler) extension, which enables the Agent to support multiple Update Types at the same time.
+Device Update agent supports a Step Handler (a.k.a, Step Handler) extension, which enables the Agent to support multiple Handler Types at the same time.

-Device builders can define a custom Update Type, implement the associated custom Update Content Handler, and register it, if needed for their additional device updates and deployment scenarios.
+Device builders can define a custom Update Type, implement the associated custom Step Handler, and register it, if needed for their additional device updates and deployment scenarios.

 ## Requirements